 Your boat may wander slightly from port to starboard when operating at idle speed in forward gear.
-This is a natural characteristic of deep-vee hulls and shouldn't be cause for concern.
+This is a natural characteristic of modified-vee hulls and shouldn't be cause for concern.
 Simply correct for this wander with gentle helm inputs until you get up to cruising speed.

 Another characteristic you may notice is that the helm wheel may pull in one direction or the other, depending on whether the boat is traveling in forward or reverse gear.
 This is caused by a non horizontal prop shaft angle, which causes the stern of the boat to be pulled to one side as power increases, especially when starting from a fully stopped position.
-Again, this is a normal condition that may be minimized by adjusting the trim angle of the prop shaft on boats equipped with power trim and by adjusting the steering torque tab or trim tab of the outboard motor or sterndrive.
-Boats with power steering do not require a steering torque tab.
+Again, this is a normal condition that may be minimized by adjusting the trim angle of the prop shaft on boats equipped with power trim and by adjusting the steering torque tab or trim tab of the outboard engine.
 See your engine owner's manual for detailed information.
 Practicing maneuvers at slow speeds will help you to become familiar with all the special handling characteristics associated with your boat.

-Do not attempt any maintenance or adjustments to the motor or outdrive unit while the motor is running.
-Failure to shut off the motor for maintenance or adjustments may cause injury or death.
+Do not attempt any maintenance or adjustments to the engine while the engine is running.
+Failure to shut off the engine for maintenance or adjustments may cause injury or death.